Tutorial: Moving a Centos physical server with Soft RAID to be a KVM virtual machine guest using virt-p2v and virt-v2v

 Select the network cards to move over

-Since KVM may not have the drivers for the physical devices the conversion process will going in an investigate the installtion and substitute with KVM available drivers which means in most
+Since KVM may not have the drivers for the physical devices the conversion process will go in and investigate the installation and substitute with KVM available drivers which means in most

 cases Virtio drivers since they will be the fastest drivers.
 Virtio drivers are Paravirtualized drivers, which gives near "bear metal" performance.